esteful/arch_flow/readme.md

 rstudio arch_flow.Rproj
 ```

 Open the "install.r" file and hit the "Run" button or press Ctrl+Enter keys.
+This may take a while, it takes more than 40 minutes in a i5 with 4 GB RAM and SSD.

 ## Credits